Vysoký Újezd (Beroun District): Administrative division

 Kozolupy forms an exclave of the municipal territory.

+Etymology

+The name Vysoký Újezd means 'high Újezd' in Czech.

 Geography

 Vysoký Újezd is located about 10 km east of Beroun and 11 km southwest of Prague.
 It lies mostly in the Hořovice Uplands, only the western part of the municipality with the Kuchař village extends into the Prague Plateau.
 A small southwestern part the municipal territory extends into the Bohemian Karst Protected Landscape Area.

 History

 The first written mention of Vysoký Újezd is from 1310.
 The most notable owner of the estate was the Schlick family.
 They owned Vysoký Újezd from 1693 to 1883.

 Transport

 There are no major roads passing through the municipality.
 The railway that runs through the municipality is unused.

 Sport

 Vysoký Újezd is known for a golf course.
 It has an area of over 80 ha.